 |NINE BALL||Billiard Congress of America|

 |POWER WALKING||United States Power Walking Association|

 |SHUFFLEBOARD||National Shuffleboard Association|

 |SWIMMING||United States Masters Swimming, Inc.|

 |TABLE TENNIS||International Table Tennis Federation|

 |TRACK & FIELD||USA Track & Field|

 We invite you to be a part of this exciting national event by becoming an individual or corporate/organizational sponsor.
 Committed financial, in-kind and volunteer support through our local and national sponsorships are essential in providing a memorable experience for those Veterans participating in the Games.
-If you are unable to be in attendance, but would still like to contribute, you may make a financial or in-kind donation that will be acknowledged at the commensurate sponsorship level as identified in the 2019 NVGAG Sponsorship Packet and the 2019 NVGAG Electronic Donation Process.
-You may submit your sponsorship commitment by completing the 2019 NVGAG Sponsorship Form.
+Information on how to become a sponsor for the 2022 NVGAG may be found in the Sponsorship Packet HERE.

 Health & Wellness Expo:

 The annual National Veterans Golden Age Games Health & Wellness Expo promotes our motto of “Fitness for Life” to approximately 800 senior American Veterans and many VA clinicians who attend the Games.
 The Expo enhances the athlete experience and provides you with an interactive opportunity to feature a sampling of various demonstrations, displays and products that can help our senior Veterans maintain their active lifestyles.